-The Salon (across the hall from the theater) welcomes you to the theater before the show starts.
-You'll find our box office and concessions areas here.
+The Salon (across the hall from the theater) is a comfortable, fun place to hang out before the show.
+You'll find our box office here, as well as a variety of cold drinks, beer, soda and popcorn.
 The Salon opens an hour before showtime.
 Join us in The Salon before (and after) the show!

 Doors open fifteen minutes before curtain, and shows start promptly.
-Un-Scripted shows have "reserved VIP" seating, which means that all advance tickets are assigned to seats before the house opens.
-If your group has purchased tickets in advance (through an online ticket purchase, group sales, or a tix booth purchase) the house manager will have reserved seats for your party.
-If you're buying your tickets at the door, we recommend that you get to the theater at least half an hour before curtain so you get your choice of seats that are not already reserved.
+If you're buying your tickets at the door, we recommend that you get to the theater at least half an hour before curtain.

 Group Ticket Sales

-If you're a starving artist or a friend of the cast and you want to see a show for free, consider helping us run the house during a show.
-We are often in need of extra hands.
-If you are interested in supporting a show, contact boxoffice (at) un-scripted.com, and we will schedule you for an open slot.
+If you're a starving artist, a student, or a friend of a cast member and you want to see a show for free, consider helping us run the house during a show.
+We are often in need of extra help.
+If you're interested in supporting a show on a specific night or just want to find out how you can help our small, non-profit theatre company, please contact boxoffice (at) un-scripted.com for more details.